mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Board Works But Not JTAG

 Everything but JTAG was working so I began by trying to trace out all the JTAG connections.
 That went nowhere so I switched my multimeter to Diode Mode and tested all two and three terminal components.
 Two SC70 components marked *MXX*, U41 and U49, gave significantly different values.
-I replaced the part giving larger values with the same part from a different board and JTAG began working!
+I replaced the part with larger readings with the same part from a different board and JTAG began working!
 I believe it is a [DMN63D8LW](https://www.diodes.com/assets/Datasheets/DMN63D8LW.pdf).

 ![SC70 MOSFET with MXX Marking](img/MOSFET_MXX_Marking_DMN63D8LW.png)

 ### Nothing Seems to Work

 While testing voltages next to the SFP connectors on a powered board my multimeter lead slipped and I shorted the 12V rail.
 I replaced fuse F1 with a [Bel Fuse 0685P9100-01](https://belfuse.com/resources/datasheets/circuitprotection/ds-cp-0685p-series.pdf) and the board was saved.
 I got lucky.
 If I had shorted a voltage rail further down in the heirarchy I would not have been able to fix it as easily.
+A blown fuse is either a simple fix or a sign of catastrophic failure.

 ![1206 Fuse F1](img/Fuse_1206_F1.png)